 Do you live in an apartment or trailer or any other small space?
 Do you struggle how to use your space effectively?
-Today we have in guests Kim from Life Over C’s who will share with us ideas for play when there is no space for toys:
+This is especially problematic when you share small space with kids and all of their toys.
+Today we will share small spaces play ideas and how to play when there is no space for tons of toys!

 Now, don’t get me wrong.
 We haven’t gotten rid of all of the kids’ toys.
 In fact, they have remained pretty high on our priority list of things to keep.
 Right up there with clothes and school supplies.
 The kind of ‘toys’ has been adjusted though.

 Rather than getting a bunch of big toys that the kids will lose interest in within a day, we selected open-ended toys that have lots of a ways to play and didn’t take up a lot of space.

 Some toys that made the cut and we decided to keep them:

 Beyond these few specific toys, we didn’t really keep much else.
 A few stuffed animals for the beds round out their toy collection.

 - Homemade play dough and slime. – Change up a basic recipe for a homemade play dough and experiment with colors, textures and scents.
 Same goes for slime recipes.
 This is an easy way to have a new toy with a limited budget.

 - Arts and craft projects. – Although we had to limit toys because of small space, we still keep basic art and craft supplies.
 Art projects are an easy way to quicky boost child’s creativity.
 Children love to participate in craft projects and see the finished result of their work.